 Changes in your DNA cause cancer.
 These can be inherited from your parents or can arise over time.
 The changes that arise over time can happen because you were exposed to something harmful.
 They can also happen randomly.

 Pancreatic cancer’s exact causes are not well understood.
-About 5% to 10% of pancreatic cancers are considered familial or hereditary.
+About 10% of pancreatic cancers are considered familial or hereditary.
 Most pancreatic cancer happens randomly or is caused by things such as smoking, obesity and age.